what taxes do i have to pay when i sell my house Oregon

 Capital Gains Tax Considerations

 When you sell your house for more money than you bought it, you might have to pay capital gains tax on the profit.
-However, there are exemptions that can lower or eliminate this tax.
-Check both the Oregon capital gains tax rate and federal taxes on home sales to understand your situation.
+However, some exemptions can lower or eliminate this tax.
+Check the Oregon capital gains tax rate and federal taxes on home sales to understand your situation.
 With good planning, you might qualify for a tax-free home sale if you meet certain requirements.

 What Types of Taxes Apply When I Sell My Home Oregon